rapmd73/fwoba/README.md

 ### Overview

 This dataset provides a snapshot of the order book for a given asset, which is updated in near real-time with a specified time interval.
 It consists of several columns, each containing essential information for analyzing the order book and making trading decisions.
+Here is a list of the keys and their purpose in the program:

+1. **q** or **Q**.
+Gracefully quit the program and return to the command prompt.
+1. **1** to **8**.
+Digits after the decimal for vireing and correlating different zonwes and regions in the orderbook.

-#### Columns
+### Columns

 - **FreqWeight:** Represents the weighted value associated with each data point.
 - **Frequency:** Indicates the frequency count for each data point.